P0016

 - Is P0016 always a timing chain?

 - Often on high-mileage chain engines, but not always.
-Sensors, VVT solenoids, and wiring are verified before major timing work is quoted.
+We check sensors, VVT solenoids, and wiring before quoting major timing work.